 An error in the Tax Cuts and Jobs Act of 2017 meant that taxpayers who owned residential property that was rented out before 2018 had to apply a 40-year alternative depreciation system recovery period to that property.
 The CAA corrected this provision by applying a 30-year depreciation to all residential rental property.

-If you have any questions related to these tax provisions, please contact your advisor by calling 404-874-6244.
+If you have any questions related to these tax provisions, please contact your advisor by calling 404-874-6244 or complete our contact form.
 We would be glad to discuss how these provisions may impact your personal financial situation.

 Subscribe to our newsletter to get inside access to timely news, trends and insights from Smith and Howard Wealth Management.